Roll 1

 • Failure = you don't roll a 1 on any die

-Each character has three Traits (Physical / Mental / Social), as well as custom Skills and Items.
-A specific amount of six-sided dice (d6s) is assigned to each Trait, Skill, and Item.
+Each character has three Traits (Physical / Mental / Social), a list of Skills, Items, and Tags.
+A specific amount of six-sided dice (d6s) is assigned to each.

-When a character attempts to overcome a challenge (anything that has the potential to fail), a dice pool is formed starting from a Trait: is this a Physical, Mental, or Social challenge?
-Once that's determined, additional dice can be added for any Skills and/or Items that seem appropriate to the situation (approved by the Game Runner).
+When a character attempts to overcome a challenge (anything that has the potential to fail), a dice pool is built starting from a Trait: is this a Physical, Mental, or Social challenge?
+Once that's determined, additional dice can be added for any Skills, Items, and/or Tags that seem appropriate to the situation (determined or approved by the Game Runner).

 Once you have your dice pool, roll and find out what happens!
 This is the time to be creative and roleplay all successes/failures however you and your group want.